 Reduced price parking is available at NCP's Edinburgh Castle Terrace car park.
 Parking tokens must be validated at Edinburgh Castle's audio booth during your visit.
-The cost is £10 for 12 hours (changing to £10 for 5 hours on 3 Sept 2018).
+The cost is £10 for 5 hours.
 This offer does not apply in August..

 There are a limited number of spaces for disabled visitors at the castle, please book in advance on 0131 310 5114.

 A complimentary guided tour is included with your entry ticket.
 These take place throughout the day and are led by our experienced and well informed guides.

 Audio guides available in eight languages can be hired on arrival.

 The three gift shops each offer their own distinctive shopping experience:

 - The Portcullis Shop at the castle’s entrance has the largest range of souvenirs including contemporary and traditional gifts.